Akhil353/student/index.md

 <br>

-## <span style="color: blue;">About Me</span>
+## <span style="color: red;">About Me</span>
-- CSP is lit
+- <p>CSP is lit</p>
-- Valorant Enthusiast (Diamond 2)
+- <p>Valorant Enthusiast (Diamond 2)</p>
      - ![Valorant Logo Image](images/valorant-logo-FAB2CA0E55-seeklogo.com.png)
-- Sophomore :)
+- <p>Sophomore :)</p>
 - <img src="images/IMG_6005.jpeg">
-- Cool video I found interesting
+- <p>Cool video I found interesting</p>
 - <iframe width="660" height="360"
 src="https://www.youtube.com/embed/cFslUSyfZPc">

 ## <span style="color: orange;">Why I'm doing CSP</span>
-I have been doing coding for the past year, and I have slowly fallen down into the rabbit hole that is coding.
+<p>I have been doing coding for the past year, and I have slowly fallen down into the rabbit hole that is coding.
 From doing USACO to writing small and simple projects such as a calculator, I have enjoyed coding things more and more.
-I'm taking CSP to learn how to think more like a coder and advance my skills in working with others and problem-solving.
+I'm taking CSP to learn how to think more like a coder and advance my skills in working with others and problem-solving.</p>

 ## <span style="color: purple;">Plans for CSP</span>